 Patient safety notification is a feature aiming to enhance safety of patients as well as people around them.
 Take as an example of its usage: When a patient with an infectious condition arrives at any of the departments where ultrasound, medical imaging, EKG, endoscopy, etc. are taken, a notification is triggered and delivered unconditionally by BOT to alert the technicians and support staffs there upon the arrival of the patient at the entrance.
 Thus the staff are enabled to take appropriate precaution prior to the first close contact with the patient.
 This and similar use scenarios make two assumptions.
-First, patients with conditions that special attention are tracked by BOT.
-Second, the departments where notifications may be delivered are guarded at entrances at least, if not fully covered, by BOT.
+First, patients where notifications are to be delivered are guarded at entrances at least, if not fully covered, by BOT.